Core Update Recovery

 The “llms.txt” Protocol

-• The Audit Action: Create a /llms.txt file in your root directory.
+• Audit Action: Create an /llms.txt file in your root directory listing high-value entity pages.

-• The Fix: We implemented Edge-Side Rendering (ESR) to serve pre-rendered HTML fragments of their data tables.
+• The Fix: Edge-Side Rendering (ESR) was implemented to serve pre-rendered HTML fragments of core data tables.

-• The Result: AI Overview citations increased by 310% in two weeks because the agents could finally “see” the data without executing a heavy JS payload.
+• The Result: AI Overview citations increased significantly after crawlers could instantly extract data without executing heavy JavaScript payloads.

-2. Semantic Header Compression: Use Brotli compression to ensure your HTML (which now contains more Schema and Entity data) loads instantly.
+2. Semantic Header Compression: Use Brotli compression to serve HTML payload fast.

 Step 5: The “Search Everywhere” Pivot